vispy/vispy/doc/getting_started/modern-gl.rst

 the OpenGL 2.0 specification and emphasizes a programmable 3D graphics pipeline with the ability to create shader and program objects and the ability to write vertex and fragment shaders in the OpenGL ES Shading Language.
-VisPy is based on OpenGL ES 2.0 because it give access to the programmable pipeline while keeping overall complexity tractable.
+VisPy is based on OpenGL ES 2.0 because it gives access to the programmable pipeline while keeping overall complexity tractable.